mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/lts/lts_library.rst

 has also an associated label.
 Finally, each label is either internal (eg., hidden or a tau action) or externally visible.

+For probabilistic transition systems the target of a transition refers to a probabilistic state.
+A probabilistic state is a vector of state_probability pairs `s,p` indicating with which probability `p` an ordinary state `s` can be reached.
+For a probabilistic transition system the initial state is also a probabilistic transition system.

-A labelled transition system has template parameters for the state and action labels.
+A labelled transition system has template parameters for the state labels, action labels and probabilistic states.
 There are several standard labelled transition systems defined.
 For example, the :cpp:type:`lts_aut_t` is an LTS with strings as transition labels, and no state labels.
 The :cpp:type:`lts_lts_t` has multi actions as state labels, and vectors of data expressions as state labels.
 Furthermore, this latter contains